-In connection with the Merger, on March 31, 2023, the Exclusivity and Expenses Reimbursement Agreement, dated as of June 27, 2017, by and between the Company (then known as iStar Inc.) and Safehold E. as amended by the First Amendment to Exclusivity Agreement dated as of January 14 as terminated.
+In connection with the Merger, on March 31, 2023, the Exclusivity and Expenses Reimbursement Agreement, dated as of June 27, 2017, by and between the Company (then known as iStar Inc.) and Old SAFE, as amended by the First Amendment to Exclusivity Agreement, dated as of January 14, 2020, was terminated.

-Information about the Annual Meeting of Stockholders | To Be Held June 20, 2023
+Information about the Annual Meeting of Stockholders | To Be Held May 15, 2024

-We are making this proxy statement available to holders of our common stock on or about May 10, 2023, in connection with the solicitation by our Board of proxies to be voted at our 2023 Annual Meeting or at any postponement or adjournment of the 2023 Annual Meeting.
+We are making this proxy statement available to holders of our common stock on or about April 5, 2024, in connection with the solicitation by our Board of proxies to be voted at our 2024 Annual Meeting or at any postponement or adjournment of the 2024 Annual Meeting.

-This proxy statement is accompanied by the Old SAFE Annual Report for the year ended December 31, 2022.
-The Old SAFE Annual Report, including the financial statements at December 31, 2022, is available on our website at www.safeholdinc.com by choosing "Investors" and then "Governance & Proxy," or you can obtain a print copy, without charge, by contacting Investor Relations at:
+This proxy statement is accompanied by the SAFE Annual Report for the year ended December 31, 2023.
+The SAFE Annual Report, including the financial statements at December 31, 2023, is available on our website at wwwsafeholdinc.com by choosing "Financials" under the "Investors" main navigation and then "Annual Reports" or you can obtain a print copy, without charge, by contacting Investor Relations at: